About the Artist

 2009 – 2016 Trustee of the Printmakers Council

-2014 – Trustee of the Dresden Trust
+2014 – 2025 Trustee of the Dresden Trust

-2019 – Vice Chair and Treasurer The Dresden Trust
+2019 – 2025 Vice Chair, The Dresden Trust

-Monica has shown her prints and works on paper at diverse venues, including the Drawings show at the Hayward, the Whitechapel Open and the RK Burt Gallery, Bankside.
-Her most recent group exhibitions include: Bristol, Spike Island 2009; Originals 10 at the Mall Galleries; Printmakers Council at the Bankside 2010; ‘Lost for Words ‘at UCLH Arts 2012 and ‘Process and Innovation, British Printmaking Japan’ the Kyoto Museum 2012,The Pie Factory in Margate in 2016, Kings College and Regents College London 2018 as part of Art and Reconciliation and at the International Printmaking Bienale in Duoro.
+• Monica has shown her prints and works on paper at diverse venues, including the Drawings show at the Hayward, the Whitechapel Open and the RK Burt Gallery, Bankside.
+Her most recent group exhibitions include: Bristol, Spike Island 2009; Originals 10 at the Mall Galleries; Printmakers Council at the Bankside 2010; ‘Lost for Words ‘at UCLH Arts 2012 and ‘Process and Innovation, British Printmaking Japan’ the Kyoto Museum 2012, The Pie Factory in Margate in 2016, Kings College and Regents College London 2018 as part of Art and Reconciliation and at the International Printmaking Biennale in Duoro.

-Her work is held in various public collections including the Diocese of Dresden, Murray Edwards (New Hall College), Cambridge, the Victoria and Albert Museum, the Royal College of Art and the Herbert Art Gallery and Museum, Coventry and a series of six large drawings at Sugar Quay House in London.
-Work is held in private collections in the UK, Germany and the USA.
+Her most recent solo show was ‘Dissent and Displacement’ at Leicester New Walk Museum in 2020.
+Before that ‘Indelible Marks’: The Dresden Project Kreuzkirche Gallery in Dresden, Germany and the Herbert Museum, Coventry, UK in 2015 -2016.Her work is held in public collections including the Diocese of Dresden, Murray Edwards (New Hall College), Cambridge, the Victoria and Albert Museum, the Royal College of Art the Herbert Art Gallery and Museum, Coventry and Leicester New Walk Museum and Art Gallery.A series of six large drawings at Sugar Quay House in London.Work is also held in private collections in the UK, Germany, and the USA.

-She has selected and curated many exhibitions including the LCC ‘Spirit of London’ in the 1980’s,’Art,Age and Gender and ‘Uncanny Tales’, an FWA / Arts Council Touring exhibition in 1998 and 2004.She was a selector for: 7th British International Mini Print Exhibition 2008; Originals 09; Invited artist selector for Originals 10; Pushing Print in Kent 2010.
-In 2012 she was the co- curator with Rebecca Salter of a ‘Process and Innovation, British Printmaking Japan’ for the Kyoto Museum.
+She has selected and curated many exhibitions including the LCC ‘Spirit of London’ in the 1980’s,’Art, Age and Gender and ‘Uncanny Tales’, an FWA / Arts Council Touring exhibition in 1998 and 2004.She was a selector for: 7th British International Mini Print Exhibition 2008; Originals 09; Invited artist selector for Originals 10; Pushing Print in Kent 2010.
+In 2012 she was the co-curator with Rebecca Salter PRA of a ‘Process and Innovation, British Printmaking Japan’ for the Kyoto Museum.

 From 1992-2006 she was a director of The Foundation for Women’s Art (FWA), a non-profit organisation that she co-founded in 1992.
 FWA’s mission was to increase public knowledge and understanding of the work of women artists, both historic and contemporary.
-FWA had an extensive programme of exhibitions and events educational and community activities, research and publications over a period of 14 years The work of FWA is currently being digitally archived.
+FWA had an extensive programme of exhibitions and events educational and community activities, research, and publications over a period of 14 years The work of FWA is currently being digitally archived.

 From 2000 – 2007 Monica was an interviewer for the British Library / Tate Archive Artists Lives, ‘Art Professionals’ Oral history project, http://cadensa.bl.uk undertaking life story interviews with curators, critics, dealers and gallery owners.
 Her interviewees included Annely Juda, Norbert Lynton, John Kasmin and Leslie Waddington.